awsdocs/amazon-route53-docs/doc_source/monitoring-health-checks.md

    + **If you want CloudWatch to send notification by another method** – Open a new browser tab, go to the Amazon SNS console, and create the new topic\.
 Then return to the Route 53 console, choose the name of the new topic from the **Notification target** list, and continue with this procedure\.
 **Topic name \(Only when you choose to create a new Amazon SNS topic\)**
-Type a name for the new Amazon SNS topic\.
+Enter a name for the new Amazon SNS topic\.
 **Recipient email addresses \(Only when you choose to create a new Amazon SNS topic\)**
-Type the email address that you want Route 53 to send an SNS notification to when a health check triggers an alarm\.
+Enter the email address that you want Route 53 to send an SNS notification to when a health check triggers an alarm\.
 **Alarm target**
 Choose the value that you want Route 53 to evaluate for this health check: